 - Create a better or more comfortable bite and ability to chew

 - Reduce excessive wear on the teeth due to grinding or poor bite

 - Jaw surgery to correct discrepancy between the upper and lower jaws.

 Many adults are concerned with the appearance of braces.
 Often, Invisalign® (The invisible alternative to braces) can be used to treat adults.
 This technology involves clear removable aligners, fabricated through advanced 3D imaging to align the teeth.
 For more severe problems, we have the option of clear ceramic brackets instead of metal.

 Soreness | Discomfort

 Orthodontic treatment is no more uncomfortable for adults than children.
 Adults undergoing orthodontic treatment report the same level of soreness as children (although adults are more willing to tell us about the soreness).

 Typically, the teeth are most uncomfortable 12-24 hours after an orthodontic adjustment and will disappear within 3 to 5 days.
 Modern appliances are smaller and more comfortable to wear.
 Modern techniques, with the new titanium technology, put less pressure on the teeth to cause discomfort, while moving the teeth more rapidly and efficiently.
 It also decreases the time required between adjustments to every 8 – 10 weeks.
 Treatment time, on average, is completed in 15-18 months.

 The fee for adult orthodontic treatment is determined the same way as child or adolescent treatment.
 It is based on the severity of the problem, the complexity of the correction, the appliances used and the length of time to correct.

-Dr. Scott Wenande and Dr. Brian Hohlen has treated individuals in their 50’s, 60’s and even their 70’s.
+Dr. Brian Hohlen and Dr. Michael Tewes have treated individuals in their 50’s, 60’s and even their 70’s.
 It is never too late to gain the smile you have always wanted.